omnilaboratory/.github/profile/README.md

 ## Download OBWallet for Android 👋
 The self-custodial OmniBOLT Lightning wallet that provides a platform for simple, instantaneous Bitcoin/Omnilayer asset payments.

-The latest stable release of OBWallet for android is V0.1.0:
+The latest stable release of OBWallet is V0.1.1:

 #### mainnet